ddmitov/perl-executing-browser/README.md

   }
   ```

-* ``close_command``
+* ``scriptExitCommand``
-  The ``close_command`` object property designates the command used to gracefully shut down an interactive script when the containing PEB window is going to be closed.
+  The ``scriptExitCommand`` object property designates the command used to gracefully shut down an interactive script when PEB is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.

-* ``close_confirmation``
+* ``scriptExitConfirmation``
-  Just before exiting an interactive script must print on STDOUT its ``close_confirmation`` to signal PEB that it completed its shutdown.
-All interactive scripts must exit in 3 seconds after ``close_command`` is given or any unresponsive scripts will be killed and PEB will exit.
+  Just before exiting an interactive script must print on STDOUT its ``scriptExitConfirmation`` to signal PEB that it completed its shutdown.
+All interactive scripts must exit in 3 seconds after ``scriptExitCommand`` is given or any unresponsive scripts will be killed and PEB will exit.

 Perl scripts running for a long time should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
 Some builds of Perl may not give any output until the script is finished when buffering is enabled.

 ## Interactive Perl Scripts
 Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN for a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one browser window.
-One script may be started in many instances provided that it has an unique JavaScript settings object with and unique ``stdout`` object property.
-Interactive scripts should also have the ``close_command`` and ``close_confirmation`` object properties.
+One script may be started in many instances provided that it has an unique JavaScript settings object with and unique ``stdoutFunction`` object property.
+Interactive scripts should also have the ``scriptExitCommand`` and ``scriptExitConfirmation`` object properties.

 The following code shows how to start an interactive Perl script right after a local page is loaded: